Tolerating Jupyter’s file format

 (more details) with your exported functions, classes, and variables.- Math equation support with LaTeX.

-So I guess that is nice?
-I am faintly offended that the solution to work around jupyter’s attempt to “fix” plain text storage by replacing it is to reinvent it.
+So I guess that’s nice?
+I am faintly offended that the solution to work around Jupyter’s attempt to “fix” plain text storage by replacing it is to reinvent it.

-nbdev does not, sadly, make the jupyter browser client itself into an easier place to type code.
-I still prefer to use a normal code editor or IDE for editing code, even juptyer notebooks.
+nbdev does not, sadly, make the Jupyter browser client itself an easier place to type code.
+I still prefer to use a normal code editor or IDE for editing code, even Jupyter notebooks.

-You can automatically strip images and other big things from your notebook to keep them smaller and tidier if you are using git as your version control.
-They still work, but if you restore the notebook from git it does not any longer have all the graphics in it, and is many megabytes smaller.
-Usually this is fine, since you already have the code to generate them again right there, so you don’t necessarily want them around anyway.
+We can automatically strip images and other big things from our notebook to keep them smaller and tidier if we are using git as our version control.
+They still work, but if we restore the notebook from git it no longer has all the graphics and it’s many megabytes smaller.
+Usually that’s fine, since we already have the code to generate them again right there, so we don’t necessarily want them around anyway.

-Manually doing it is tedious.
-See how fastai does this automatically with automated git hooks.
-Not well explained, but it works.
-The quickest way if we are not working for fastai is nbstripout upon which the fastai hack is AFAICT based nbstripout includes its own installation script, which usually works except not in git submodules, although nothing works in submodules so no change there.
-You can set up attributes so that these filters and others are invoked automatically.
-It’s a surprisingly under-documented thing for some reason.
-Excluding certain from nbstripout filtering can be done several ways, including in the notebook itself.
-See the github issue on that theme./
+Doing it manually is tedious.
+See how fastai does this automatically It uses automated git hooks.
+It’s not well explained, but it works.
+If we aren’t working for fastai, the quickest way is nbstripout, which AFAICT is what the fastai hack is based on nbstripout includes its own installation script, which usually works except in git submodules — but nothing works in submodules, so no change there.
+We can set up attributes so that these filters and others run automatically.
+It’s surprisingly under-documented for some reason.
+Excluding certain files from nbstripout filtering can be done several ways, including in the notebook itself.
+See the GitHub issue on that theme./

 tl;dr In the repository do this:

 I do this for all my notebooks now.
-This doesn’t entirely solve the diffing and merging hurdles, but usually removes just enough pointless cruft that merging kind-of works fairly often.
+This doesn’t entirely solve the diffing and merging hurdles, but it usually removes just enough pointless cruft that merging works.

 If we want images in the notebook to be small, tell matplotlib to use low-quality images:

-A tip from Erin Kenna for plotly is to keep versioned images small but allow larger ones sometimes.
+A tip from Erin Kenna for plotly is to keep versioned images small, but occasionally allow larger ones.

 #%%